okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 ### Allow anonymous access for specific routes

-If you have endpoints that need to be accessed without any authorization, instead of securing the entire API like the previous section, you can configure access per route.
+To allow a mix of protected and unprotected (anonymous) endpoints, configure access on a per route basis.

 <StackSnippet snippet="reqauthspecific" />

 ### Configure CORS if necessary

 Configuring Cross-Origin Resource Sharing (CORS) is only required if the API is being called from a browser app hosted on a different domain.
-For example, if you are hosting a single-page JavaScript app at `example.com`, which consumes an API endpoint hosted on `api.example.com`, you need to enable CORS.
+For example, if you're hosting a single-page JavaScript app at `example.com`, which consumes an API endpoint hosted on `api.example.com`, you need to enable CORS.

 <StackSnippet snippet="configcors" />